paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (E) has low employment prospects;

-  (F) has failed to find employment after utilizing services provided under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.); or
+  (F) has failed to find employment after utilizing services provided under title I of the Workforce Innovation and Opportunity Act [[29 U.S.C.
+3111](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3111&num=0&edition=prelim) et seq.]; or

   (G) is homeless or at risk for homelessness.

 ### Statutory Notes

-#### Amendment of Subsection (b)(2)(F)
-Pub.
-L. 113–128, title V, §§ 506, 512(w)(8), July 22, 2014, 128 Stat.
-1703, 1716, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], subsection (b)(2)(F) of this section is amended by striking “has failed to find employment after utilizing services provided under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.)” and inserting “has failed to find employment after utilizing services provided under title I of the Workforce Innovation and Opportunity Act”.
-See 2014 Amendment note below.

 #### References in Text
 The Social Security Act, referred to in subsec. (a)(3)(A), (B)(ii)(III), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Titles II and XVI of the Act are classified generally to subchapters II (§ 401 et seq.) and XVI (§ 1381 et seq.), respectively, of chapter 7 of this title.
 For complete classification of this Act to the Code, see [section 1305 of this title](./chapter-007-social-security.md#section-1305) and Tables.

-The Workforce Investment Act of 1998, referred to in (b)(2)(F), is Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-936. Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9201&num=0&edition=prelim), Education, and Tables.
+The Workforce Innovation and Opportunity Act, referred to in subsec. (b)(2)(F), is Pub.
+L. 113–128, July 22, 2014, 128 Stat.
+1425.
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 #### Amendments
 2014—Subsec. (b)(2)(F).
 Pub.
 L. 113–128 substituted “has failed to find employment after utilizing services provided under title I of the Workforce Innovation and Opportunity Act” for “has failed to find employment after utilizing services provided under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
 2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.)”.

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113—128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113—128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113—128, set out as an Effective Date note under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim), Labor.

 <a id="section-3057"></a>